 As a personal fitness coach, I spend many hours a week working with clients at the gym and guiding them toward their fitness goals.
-Their exercise routine is only part of their plan; we also discuss their food habits and dietary supplements.
+Their exercise routine is only part of their plan.
+We also discuss their food habits and dietary supplements.

 Pre-workout supplements are popular for many gym-goers to boost energy, endurance, and recovery, but some experience stomach issues and wonder if their pre-workout is the culprit.

-I consulted our medical professional and looked in-depth at common ingredients found in pre-workout supplements to determine if they could cause stomach problems.
+I consulted our medical professional and looked at common ingredients found in pre-workout supplements to determine if they could cause stomach problems.

 Here’s what I found.